Xunnamius/project-utils/packages/plugin-lint/README.md

   `.github/SUPPORT.md` are missing, or are pointing to the wrong package name and/or repo uri

-These additional checks are performed only if linting [the root package of a monorepo][12]:
+These additional checks are performed only if linting a [monorepo root][12]:

 - ⛔ Errors when the `package.json` `workspaces` field contains a path that points to a directory without a `package.json` file